 The 1897 Turkey Creek Bridge Today

-The 1897 Turkey Creek Bridge has survived the passage of time remarkably well, and is a credit to Abe Matheney’s work.
-The bridge is in excellent condition, though scour aprons have been added to protect the foundations.
-The bridge is composed of relatively thin stones.
-Accordingly, turning the arch appears to have been relatively easy and carried out well.
-The bridge has carried the road for over 120 years, and looks like it could continue to do so for another century or more.
+The 1897 Turkey Creek Bridge has survived the passage of time reasonably well, and is a credit to Abe Matheney’s work.
+The bridge appears to be in good condition overall condition, though there may be some slight erosion of the streambanks around the bridge, probably due to the bridge’s relatively small waterway.
+Some of the mortar joints are dry, and reveal that the arch stones fit surprisingly tightly.
+As the bridge is composed of relatively thin stones, turning the arch appears to have been relatively easy and carried out well.
+Most of the bridge is rather hard to see clearly as it is regularly covered in thick brush.
+That said, the bridge appears to be largely unaltered, save some replacement of stonework with concrete which is rather easy to miss.
+Concrete aprons have been added to the abutments as well.
+The bridge has carried the road for over 120 years, and, overall, looks like it could continue to do so for another century or more.